Be My Valentine, Charlie Brown (soundtrack): Composition and musical themes

 The principal recurring theme is "Heartburn Waltz", a mid‑tempo piece in triple metre built on a distinctive triplet figure.
 It appears in several variations that modify tempo, instrumentation, and harmonic shading.
 The "Charlie Brown’s Wake‑Up" version slows the theme and introduces a more reflective mood.

 Guaraldi recorded multiple meter variants of some cues.
 "There's Been a Change" exists in both 6/8 and 4/4 time, each producing a different rhythmic emphasis.
 "Jennie L." was recorded in two versions with alternate metres and changes in bass phrasing and harmonic pacing.

 "Woodstock's Mambo" draws from Latin jazz and features syncopated percussion, side-stick snare patterns, and a playful ARP lead line.
 Its structure alternates triple‑metre gestures against a duple metre groove, creating an understated polyrhythmic feel that reflects Guaraldi's ability to blend traditional jazz harmonies with Afro-Cuban influences.
 A bonus mix reveals additional guitar and synthesizer layers not used in the broadcast version.

-"Paw Pet Overture" begins with a triple‑metre passage before shifting into a boogie‑woogie style reminiscent of Guaraldi's earlier work for the series.
+"Paw Pet Overture" begins with a triple‑metre passage before shifting into a boogie woogie style reminiscent of Guaraldi's earlier work for the series.
 The track features interplay between acoustic piano and Rhodes and includes a prominent cowbell.
 For the puppet‑show sequence, Guaraldi recorded "Freddie's Mood", a bossa nova interpretation of Frédéric Chopin's "Nocturne in E♭ major, Op.
 9, No. 2", infused with jazz elements.
 The recording was intentionally aged with crackle and pitch flutter to simulate a 78 rpm shellac disc played on a spring‑driven phonograph.
 Guaraldi's voice can also be faintly heard saying, "One more minute coming up!" during the closing credits.

 "Woodstock's Revenge" is a shorter cue built on irregular rhythmic shifts, brief piano figures, and rapid ARP lines, illustrating Guaraldi's humorous approach to character pieces.

 Guaraldi also recorded an alternate interpretation of "Linus and Lucy".
 This version focuses on the bridge, moves into 3/4 time, and introduces new harmonic motion.
 A reprise returns to 4/4 but retains altered voicings and phrasing.
 Bassist Seward McCain also uses an eight‑string bass with double‑stop technique, giving the track a fuller texture.

 Release

-Be My Valentine, Charlie Brown: Original Soundtrack Recording 50th Anniversary Extended Edition was released on January 17, 2025, in digital, CD, and vinyl formats.
-Two exclusive vinyl editions were issued: a "Heartburn Red" variant for Record Store Day and a "Puppy Love Pink" pressing for Barnes & Noble.
-Both were produced on BioVinyl, which uses recycled oils in place of petroleum‑based S-PVC.
+Be My Valentine, Charlie Brown: Original Soundtrack Recording 50th Anniversary Extended Edition was released on January 17, 2025, on digital, CD, plus vinyl formats.
+Limited variants included the Record Store Day indie-exclusive "Heartburn Red" LP plus a Barnes & Noble-exclusive "Puppy Love Pink" LP.

+In January 2026, Be My Valentine, Charlie Brown (Selections from the Original Soundtrack) was issued as a red, heart-shaped 12-inch 45 rpm Record Store Day Essentials indie exclusive, packaged as a Valentine's Day card invitation, with a street date of January 23, 2026; a Barnes & Noble-exclusive picture disc was released on January 16, 2026.

+All releases were produced on BioVinyl, which uses recycled oils or industrial waste gases in place of petroleum‑based S-PVC.